8gears/Jenkins-in-a-Container/README.md

 All together in a single command that runs out of the box.

+This compose is using official Jenkins Docker Image and jwilder/nginx-proxy with jrcs/letsencrypt-nginx-proxy-companion.

 # Run

 You need to define a domain name under which Jenkins should be reachable.